Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Foundation Models Should Embrace Non-Euclidean Geometries

 \section{Foundation Models Should Embrace Non-Euclidean Geometries}

-\textbf{Euclidean Foundation Models.} Foundation models are typically trained on massive datasets to learn transferable representations that serve as a basis for downstream tasks \cite{bommasani2021on}.
-Transformer-based language models such as BERT \cite{devlin2018bert}, GPT \cite{brown2020language}, and T5 \cite{2020t5} are pre-trained on extensive text corpora.
-In computer vision, large-scale models such as Vision Transformer (ViT) \cite{dosovitskiy2020image} and ResNet variants \cite{he2016deep} enable state-of-the-art performance on tasks such as image classification and object detection.
-Multimodal foundation models like CLIP \cite{radford2021CLIP} and DALL-E \cite{ramesh2021DALLE} learn cross-domain embeddings for zero-shot image classification and text-to-image generation.
+\textbf{Euclidean Foundation Models.} Foundation models are typically trained on massive corpora to learn transferable representations that serve as a basis for downstream tasks \cite{bommasani2021on}.
+Transformer-based language models~\cite{devlin2018bert, brown2020language, brown2020language, 2020t5, dubey2024llama3}, large-scale vision models such as Vision Transformer (ViT) and ResNet \cite{dosovitskiy2020image, he2016deep}, and multimodal foundation models like CLIP \cite{radford2021CLIP} and DALL-E \cite{ramesh2021DALLE}, have achieve state-of-the-art performances in a vast amount of tasks across numerous domains.